Best Caribbean Islands: How to Choose the Right One for Your Trip

 Puerto Rico is the easiest destination by far.

-The three islands that make up the U.S. Virgin Islands (USVI) are all quite different so I will summarize each individually.
+The three islands that make up the U.S. Virgin Islands (USVI) are all quite different, so I will summarize each individually.

 PUERTO RICO | |